Thinking about going federal? Your SOC 2 might get you halfway there—but only if you know what translates.

 Reuse your policies, procedures, and audit readiness

-Automate your control mapping and evidence with CMX
+Automate your control mapping and evidence with KnoxAI

 Inherit the hard parts via Knox’s FedRAMP-authorized boundary